siriuz42/treeboostVCM/README.md

 ## How to train Tree Boosted VCM

-1. Load lgb.R
+1. Load `lgd.R`.
-2. Create a lgb model.
+2. Create an empty `lgd` model.
 We take Beijing Housing data as an example:
 ```r
 model <- list()           # Create an empty model.
 model$dummy <- TRUE       # [TRUE] if we want an intercept term in the linear part.
 [FALSE] otherwise.